 Dates: 1914 - 1955

-Abstract The Robert R. McCormick Papers consist primarily of business correspondence dating from 1927-1955.
-This correspondence does not relate directly to the Chicago Tribune, but includes a great deal of material on organizations related to the newspaper publishing business and various political personages and departments, freedom of the press issues and some personal and family correspondence.
+Abstract The papers of Robert R. McCormick (editor and publisher of the Chicago tribune) consist primarily of business correspondence dating from 1927-1955.
+This correspondence does not relate directly to the Chicago Tribune, but includes a great deal of material on organizations related to the newspaper publishing business and various political personages and departments, freedom of the press issues and some personal and family...

 Abstract Col. Robert R. McCormick (1880-1955), editor and publisher of the Chicago Tribune, died on April 1, 1955 in Wheaton, Illinois, where his estate, Cantigny, was located.
 His wife Maryland Mathison Hooper McCormick received many letters and telegrams of condolence after his death.
 Those expressions of sympathy form the basis of this collection.